gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 13. I should be able to install Teleport via whatever mechanism I want to.

-14. If new nodes join a bucket outside the upgrade window and you are within your compat. window, wait until your next group update start.
+14. If new nodes join a bucket outside the upgrade window, and you are within your compatibility window, wait until your next group update start.
     If you are not within your compat. window attempt to upgrade right away.

-15. If an agent comes back online after some period of time and is still compat. with control lane, it wait until the next upgrade window when it will be upgraded.
+15. If an agent comes back online after some period of time, and it is still compatible with control lane, it wait until the next upgrade window when it will be upgraded.

-16. Regular cloud tenant update schedule should run in les than a week.
+16. Regular cloud tenant update schedule should run in less than a week.
     Select tenants might support longer schedules.

-17. A cloud customer should be able to pause, resume, and rollback and existing rollout schedule.
+17. A Cloud customer should be able to pause, resume, and rollback and existing rollout schedule.
-    A cloud customer should not be able to create new rollout schedules.
+    A Cloud customer should not be able to create new rollout schedules.

     Teleport can create as many rollout schedules as it wants.